-Typically, TransCanada does not own the land where our pipelines are located, but instead acquires the right prior to construction to install and operate the pipeline and related facilities within a pipeline right-of-way through an easement or right-of-way agreement with the landowner.
-The terms of the right-of-way agreements vary but generally provide TransCanada with the right to access, construct, operate, maintain and abandon the pipeline within the right-of-way.
 The width of the right-of-way is based on the size and type of the pipeline and related facilities.
+By contrast,

-By contrast, TransCanada does typically own the land where both compressor stations, which re-pressurize gas along the pipeline to ensure the gas flows continuously at a desired flow rate, and pump stations, which pump oil through the pipeline from one point to the next, are located.
-The lands required for meter stations, which measure product volume, are either leased directly from landowners or owned by TransCanada.
+TC Energy does typically own the land where both compressor stations, which re-pressurize gas along the pipeline to ensure the gas flows continuously at a desired flow rate, and pump stations, which pump oil through the pipeline from one point to the next, are located.
+The lands required for meter stations, which measure product volume, are either leased directly from landowners or owned by TC Energy.

-Regulatory Requirements
+Regulatory requirements

-TransCanada's pipeline design, construction and maintenance programs meet or exceed industry and government standards.
-In Canada, our operations are regulated by provincial and federal authorities including the National Energy Board (NEB).
+TC Energy's pipeline design, construction and maintenance programs meet or exceed industry and government standards.
+In Canada, our operations are regulated by provincial and federal authorities including the Canada Energy Regulator (CER).
 Legislation and regulations set out the requirements governing activities in proximity and on pipeline rights-of-way, including vehicle and equipment crossings, construction of facilities on or near a right-of-way, and other activities that could cause ground disturbances, which might impact the pipeline.
 Such legislation and regulations aim to ensure the safety and protection of the public, our employees, the environment as well as our pipeline facilities and other property.